Located in the lovely North Cotswold village of Bourton-on-the-Hill, Bourton House Garden is a hidden treasure.

 In 2006, Bourton House Garden won the prestigious HHA/Christie’s ‘Garden of the Year’ award and in 2013 won Cotswolds Tourism’s silver award for ‘Small Visitor Attraction of the Year’.

-Delicious home-made cakes, tea, coffee and soft drinks are served in our splendid 16th century Tithe Barn, where you will also find a small selection of gifts and greetings cards and the occasional art exhibition.
-There is also seating in the old orchard behind the barn, a delightful place to enjoy tea in clement weather!
+Light refreshments and delicious home-made cakes, tea, coffee and soft drinks are served in our splendid 16th century Tithe Barn, where you will also find a small selection of gifts and greetings cards and the occasional art exhibition.
+There is also seating in the old orchard behind the barn, a delightful place to enjoy tea in inclement weather!
+Light refreshments and home made teas are available Tuesday - Friday, May to September only.
+Catering is available for groups.
+Please ring to discuss your requirements.
+Regret no catering available on Monday's.

 Bourton House Garden is open every Tuesday, Wednesday, Thursday and Friday from April to the end of October (excluding Easter and Bank Holidays).
 Groups are welcome Monday to Friday but advance booking is essential.
 The Tea Room is open from May to the end of September.
-The garden will also be open in aid of the National Gardens Scheme on Sunday 4th August 2016.
+The garden will be open in aid of the National Gardens Scheme on Sunday 15th August 2021, 10am to 5pm.
 The gardens are 70% accessible for visitors with disabilities. please contact Bourton House Garden to find out more information.

 Under 16 years free